How to Use an Acid Feeder on a Swimming Pool

 What is the recommended way to add acid to a commercial swimming pool?
 We have discussed how to add acid to a residential pool, but this article will focus on the consequences of incorrectly adding acid on a pool with chemical automation.
 Mainly, pool surfaces get etched–especially the floors.
 Spoiler alert: acid dilution is a smart solution.

-And while it may sound weird to devote an entire article explaining how to use an automated feed pump–something that sounds self-explanatory–it's what we do before the acid feeds that matters.
-Acid needs to be fed differently than liquid chlorine, enzymes and other chemicals like a metal and scale inhibitor.
+Acid feeders are simple enough, but it's what we do before the acid feeds that matters.
+Acid needs to be fed differently than liquid chlorine, enzymes, and other chemicals like metal and scale inhibitors.

 A pool chemical controller has a pH probe that gives it a real-time reading of the water's pH.
 The controller is set to maintain a target pH within a certain range.
 Let's say in this example, the controller is set to 7.5 pH.
 When the pH climbs out of the specified range–say, 7.4 to 7.6–the controller sends a signal to the acid feeder to introduce liquid acid into circulation.